wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-3.rst

 ``list(range())`` etc. As a result, the number of failing tests dropped_ from 650 to 235: we are beginning to see the light at the end of the tunnel :-)

+Benjamin finished implementing Python 3 syntax.
+Most of it was small cleanups and tweaks to be compatible with CPython such as making ``True`` and ``False`` keywords and preventing ``. . .`` from being parsed as ``Ellipsis``.
+Larger features syntax additions included keyword only arguments and function annotations.

 Finally, we did some RPython fixes, so that it is possible again to translate PyPy in the py3k branch.
 However, the resuling binary is a strange beast which mixes python 2 and python 3 semantics, so it is unusable for anything but